Alpha Sigma Alpha

 Our open motto is aspire, seek, attain.
 We use this motto as inspiration in our daily lives as collegiate women to reach for our goals.
 We were recognized in APSU's 2018 Greek Awards with six awards: Commitment to Excellence, Excellence in Scholarship Endeavors, Excellence Innovative Programming, Outstanding New Member Award, Most Improved Chapter, and the Senior Dedication Award.

 Philanthropy and community service are a very important aspects to Alpha Sigma Alpha.
-We have four national philanthropic partners: Girls on the Run, Special Olympics, the S. June Smith Center, and the Alpha Sigma Alpha Foundation.
+We have three national philanthropic partners: Girls on the Run, Special Olympics, and the Alpha Sigma Alpha Foundation.
 We hold events throughout the year that benefit these philanthropies as well as working to serve our community.
 We collectively completed over 3,000 service hours in the past year.

 Nickname: ASA, Alpha Sig